Nicole Merseal Files Lawsuit After Video Of St. Louis Daycare ‘Fight Club’ Surfaces

 “If I’m not a voice for my children, who will be?”

-Meanwhile, employees at the day care are refusing to talk to the media.
+Meanwhile, employees at the daycare are refusing to talk to the media.